cygnusroot/gitlab.io/doc/integration/elasticsearch.md

 ```

 Indexing large Git repositories can take a while.
 To speed up the process, you
 can temporarily disable auto-refreshing and replicating.
-In our experience you can expect a 20%
+In our experience, you can expect a 20%
-decreae in indexing time.
+decrease in indexing time.
 We'll enable them when indexing is done.
 This step is optional!

 ```bash
 curl --request PUT localhost:9200/gitlab-production/_settings --data '{